 Fans of games like Advance Wars and Fire Emblem will find themselves right at home with this turn-based strategy wargame.
 Perfect touch controls, great strategic depth, and a narrative that oozes personality.

 Sorcery! is a remake of an old choose-your-own-adventure book.
 From the campy paper cut-out art to the many branching paths, it diverges quickly.
-It has two sequels, each of which is more expansive and innovative than the last.
+It has three sequels, and each one is a major improvement over the previous one.

 A trippy, psychedelic take on the classic arcade game.
 It feels like halfway between a rhythm game and a classic shmup.

 Spaceteam is ultimately a game about shouting at your friends.
 It's an absolutely phenomenal party game for gamers and non-gamers alike.
 It also happens to be free.